-A personal trainer wanting to add a nutritional string to their bow as a way to further help their clients has other options.
+A personal trainer wants to add a nutritional string to their bow as a way to help further their clients has other options.
 And that’s through accreditation as a nutrition coach.

 So, How is a Nutrition Coach Different from a Nutritionist?